MABelanger/jslib-html5-camera-photo/README.md

 // instantiate CameraPhoto with the videoElement let cameraPhoto = new CameraPhoto(videoElement);

-// start the camera with prefered environment facingMode ie. ()
+// start the camera with preferred environment facingMode
-// if the environment facingMode is not avalible, it will fallback
+// if the environment facingMode is not available, it will fallback
-// to the default camera avalible. cameraPhoto.startCamera(cameraPhoto.FACING_MODES.ENVIRONMENT) .then(() => {
+// to the default camera available. cameraPhoto.startCamera(cameraPhoto.FACING_MODES.ENVIRONMENT) .then(() => {
     console.log('Camera started !');